zhifengzhang-sz/qi-v2-dp/docs/qi/core/qi.core.networks.websocket.machine.md

 } as const;

 /**
- * Enhanced transition validation
+ * Validate state transition
  */
 export function validateTransition(
   from: State,
   event: WebSocketEvent,
   to: State,
   context: WebSocketContext
-): { isValid: boolean; reason?: string } {
+): ValidationResult {
-  // Check basic transition existence const allowedState = transitions[from]?.[event.type];
+  // Check if transition exists
+  const allowedState = transitions[from]?.[event.type];
   if (!allowedState || allowedState !== to) {
     return {